matchild/DeepBrownianMotion/README.md

     <br>
       MSD against time for different fractional Brownian motion realizations ($\alpha$ = 0.5, 1.0, and 1.5).
 </p>
-Let's consider the example of a particle immersed in a medium.
-Since its dynamics is complicated and depends on a very large number of parameters, it is not straightforward to identify useful quantities that characterize its motion.
-One of the most important is the mean squared displacement (MSD),  which connects time to the average of the squared distance travelled.
+Let's consider the motion a particle immersed in a medium.
+Since its dynamics is very complicated and depends on a large number of parameters, it is not straightforward to identify useful quantities to characterize it.
+Of fundamental importance is the mean squared displacement (MSD), which connects time to the average of the squared distance travelled.
 Given a continuous random variable $\boldsymbol{X}(t)$ describing the position of a particle at time t, MSD is defined as: